Eden (South African band): Album SOLO

 In 2010, with his band Eden taking a break, Jaco du Plessis released a popular solo album titled SOLO, that sold more than 40,000 copies and gained platinum status in South Africa. the album was in the making for three years starting 2007, with most materials written by Ewald Coleske with additional co-writing by Jay and Reana Nel.
 Some materials were also contributed by Dewald Wasserfall and by Johan Vorster, the latter his colleague in Eden.

 The debut single was "Is ek nie die een".
-Nitable tracks were "Melanie" also used in Platteland, and two duets with Lianie May.
+Notable tracks were "Melanie" also used in Platteland, and two duets with Lianie May.
 Jay was awarded as a solo act two Tempo Awards by the popular Huisgenoot magazine for "Best Pop Album" and for "Song of the Year" for his single solo release "Melanie".
 Music video for "Toe Stop My Hart" was nominated for Huisgenoot Tempo award for "Best Music Video of the Year".
 Jay was also nominated for two South African Music Awards (SAMA) nominations in 2010 for "Best Pop Album" and "Best Newcomer" (as a solo act).

 Starting 2011, he concentrated his efforts with Eden, in preparation for their big launch with the massive album success Point of No Return.